Burberry Apologizes For Noose Hoodie On Runway

 The model also claimed the staff cracked jokes about the design and hung the noose from the ceiling.
 She asked to speak to someone about the issue but was told to write a letter.

 “I had a brief conversation with someone but all that it entailed was ‘it’s fashion.
 Nobody cares about what’s going on in your personal life so just keep it to yourself,'” she said.
-Gobbetti said that after being made aware of the product he called Kennedy to apologize.
+Gobbetti said that after being made aware of the product, he called Kennedy to apologize.

 The UK’s Mental Health Foundation also spoke out about the concept, and said that “the incident demonstrated the need for fashion houses to examine their creative processes.”

 Antonis Kousoulis, associate director of research at the charity, expressed his disappointment at the representation of mental health on display in the show.
-He added that he was glad that the fashion company apologized and pulled the item, but called for more diversity in the creative process.
+He added that he was glad that the fashion company apologized and pulled the item but called for more diversity in the creative process.

-The item was featured in Burberry’s Autumn/Winter collection, “Tempest,” which debuted in London on Sunday.
+The item was featured in Burberry’s Autumn/Winter collection Tempest, which debuted in London on Sunday.

-Show designer and Burberry’s chief creative officer Riccardo Tisci, also released a statement saying he was deeply sorry for the distress caused by what was one of his pieces in the show.
+Show designer and Burberry’s chief creative officer Riccardo Tisci also released a statement saying he was deeply sorry for the distress caused by one of his pieces in the show.

 “While the design was inspired by a nautical theme, I realize that it was insensitive.
 It was never my intention to upset anyone.
 It does not reflect my values nor Burberry’s and we have removed it from the collection.
 I will make sure that this does not happen again,” he added.